Big fish eat little fish, the strong prey upon the weak, and the knowledgeable quarry the ignorant.

 1. Laurinburg’s new Municipal Building

-Laurinburg City Council, along with City Manager Charles Nichols, remains committed to constructing a new Municipal Building.
-What started as a $5.5 million boondoggle is now projected to cost $9.7 million.
+Laurinburg’s new Municipal Building, which started as a $5.5 million boondoggle is now projected to cost $9.7 million.
 Before it’s over, this figure can be expected to balloon to around $20 million.
 Laurinburg has no money, so taxpayers will foot the bill over the coming 40 years.
 Think taxes are high now, just wait.

 Many believe City Council is out of touch, not listening to citizen input, defying ‘the will of the people’.
 There’s truth here to be sure, but is this the real story?

 Politicians have a finely tuned, innate ability to hear and understand exactly what voters want, and don’t.
 Their political careers depend upon this talent.
-What they actually do, is of course another matter, often driven by dark, murky forces and nefarious agendas.
+What they actually do, is of course another matter, often driven by dark, murky forces, nefarious agendas and outside influences.

 2. Scotland County Economic Development